 PUBH 6441.
 Global Health Organizations and Regulations.
 3 Credits.

 The functions, capacities, and governance of international health organizations; the normative power of some international health organizations for regulatory processes; and evidence-based development of public health policies with attention to issues of global trade as it shapes worldwide and national health.
 Prerequisite: PUBH 6400.

 PUBH 6442.
 Comparative Global Health Systems.
 2 Credits.

 Examination of national health systems, how they differ, and how they are performing.
 Health systems analyzed through four different lenses: health care organizations, health workforce development, health care financing, and health policy development.
 Comparison of health systems and health reforms in seven regions of the world and assessment of how health system performance might be improved.
 Course fee may apply.
 Prerequisite: PUBH 6400.

 PUBH 6443.
 Global Health Agreements and Conventions.
 2 Credits.

 Explores the impact of regulations, trade and human rights on health by examining the relevant international declarations, agreements and conventions.
 This course will examine a variety of topics including the impact of international trade agreements on health, the International Health Regulations and other regulations affecting global health, and the relationship between health and human rights.
 Prerequisite: PUBH 6400.

 PUBH 6480.
-Public Health in Complex Emergencies.
+Public Health in Humanitarian Settings.
 2 Credits.

 PUBH 6481.
 Global Mental Health.
 2 Credits.